FredNgallah/Data-Science-Portfolio/01-Agri-SME-Credit-Scorecard/README.md

 ![Full Model Results](./model_results_full.png)

-Technical Note on Parameter Stability: > "The 'Unstable' markers in the parameter estimates are a result of Perfect Separation in the training data (e.g., all borrowers with 3+ Lates defaulted).
-While this can inflate standard errors, it confirms the high predictive power of these categorical variables in identifying absolute risk zones."
+Technical Note on Parameter Stability: The 'Unstable' markers in the parameter estimates are a result of Perfect Separation in the training data (i.e., all borrowers with 3+ Lates defaulted).
+While this can inflate standard errors, it confirms the high predictive power of these categorical variables in identifying absolute risk zones.